 Gator Time – Family Time

 As a Gator Alum as well as a Gator Parent, any time the opportunity presents itself to be able to share in some Gator football with my daughter, I am there.
-This year’s Family Weekend will be September 28- 30th.
-Because it is an away football weekend, (Gators are playing SEC rival Mississippi), you should not have a problem being able to get a hotel.
-The only thing that may make demand high is that some of the sororities and fraternities have either family weekend or a mother/daughter or mother/son, father-daughter or father/son weekend in the fall.
-Be sure to check this out when booking; our blog on hotels may help.
+This year’s Family Weekend will be September 26- 29th.
+There is a home game against the Towson Tigers.
+Not exactly a rival game but if it is nice out and the Gators are doing well, the game will get crowded.
+The only thing that may make demand high is that some of the sororities and fraternities have either a weekend or a mother/daughter or mother/son, father-daughter or father/son weekend in the fall.

 If you are a UF Alum, make sure to register for the legacy pinning ceremony.
 This is a new event held during Family Weekend.
 My daughter is an indirect third generational gator (see our family featured in the Lasting Legacies column in the UF Alumni Magazine) so sharing in this event was extremely meaningful.